sanger-tol/treeval/README.md

 > to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.

-Currently, it is advised to run the pipeline with docker or singularity as a couple of major modules do not currently have a conda env associated with them.
+Currently, it is advised to run the pipeline with docker or singularity as a small number of major modules do not currently have a conda env associated with them.

 Now, you can run the pipeline using: